 Health Promotion and the Ederly - Ford's lifestyle is right on target.
 One the chief focuses of recent health promotion efforts has been the elderly.
 At one time, prejudiced beliefs that such health promotion efforst would be wasted in the old age limited this emphasis, however, policy makers now recognize that a healthy elderly population is essential for controlling health care spending and insuring that country's re sources can sustain the increasingly elderly population that will develop over the next decades (Maddox & Clark, 1992; Schaie, Blazer, & House, 1992).

-an individual will have a vigorous or an infirmed old age
+Among the elderly, health habits are major determinant of whether an individual will have a vigorous or an infirmed old age |

 Health promotion efforts with elderly have focused on several behaviors: maintaining a healthy, balanced diet; developing a regular exercise regimen; taking steps to reduce accidents; controlling alcohol consumptions; eliminating smoking; reducing the inappropiate use of prescription drugs; and obtaining vaccinations againts influenza (Facts of Life, Oktober 2002; kahana et.al., 2002; Nichol et al.,2003).